Web3snipe/facial-emotion-recognition/Readme.md

     Multiple Emotions Supported: Detects happiness, sadness, anger, surprise, and neutral expressions.
     Client-Side Processing: No server needed; runs entirely on the client-side using JavaScript.

-Demo

-Try the live demo here: Live Demo (You can replace this with the actual link to your demo or GitHub Pages if hosted).
 Table of Contents

     Installation